Syrian diplomats to be expelled from UK

-The BBC's diplomatic correspondent Bridget Kendall said the Foreign Office wanted to send a stark message to the Syrian government in the wake of the Houla killings that it can not expect to act with impunity.'Horror'
+The BBC's diplomatic correspondent Bridget Kendall said the Foreign Office wanted to send a stark message to the Syrian government in the wake of the Houla killings that it can not expect to act with impunity.

 Foreign Secretary William Hague said the Syrian charge d'affaires, the most senior official left in the UK, had been asked to leave the country within seven days.

 "Other Syrian diplomats, two other diplomats, will be expelled at the same time," he added.
 "Our allies and partners around the world will be taking similar action.